Google is rolling out Android 13 Beta 4.1 to Pixel users

-Google is rolling out Android 13 Beta 4.1 to Pixel smartphones with some bug fixes.
+Google is rolling out Android 13 Beta 4.1 to Pixel smartphones.

-This minor update addresses four concerns with the previous update:
+This minor update addresses four concerns with Google’s previous Android update:

-- Fixed an issue that prevented an app from enabling or disabling Bluetooth if it didn’t have the

-BLUETOOTH_CONNECTpermission, even though the app was targeting an API level where the permission is not required.
+- Fixed an issue that prevented an app from enabling or disabling Bluetooth if it didn’t have the BLUETOOTH_CONNECT permission, even though the app was targeting an API level where the permission is not required.
 (Issue #232107689)

 - Fixed issues that sometimes caused a device to crash and reboot when connecting to certain WiFi networks.
 (Issue #237308339, Issue #237886229, Issue #237878437)